 Will Insurance Cover My Roof Replacement?

-Replacing a damaged roof can be an expensive and stressful process.
+Replacing a damaged roof through homeowners insurance can be a stressful process.
 In some cases, insurance may cover the cost, but it all depends on the type of damage, your policy and how well you navigate the claims process.

 Ultimately, what is covered by insurance is governed by the terms of your policy.
 Make sure you are familiar with its terms, preferably prior to purchasing the policy.
 This guide will help you understand what roof damage is covered by insurance, when repairs or replacements are necessary and how to successfully file a claim to maximize your coverage.